Puffballs (Calvatia, Bovista, Lycoperdon,Vascellum spp.)

 Interestingly, these spores have a medicinal use in herbalism.
 They are water repellent and when applied to weeping wounds and sores, help to repel the moisture and dry the wound.
 They can form a protective, water repellent crust over a wound – a natural bandage.

 Puffballs are edible when the inside is a soft, white mass.
-As it matures, the inside of the Puffball turns a brown colour and hardens.
+As it matures, the inside of the Puffball will turn a brown colour and will harden.
 Once that starts to happen, the taste changes and it becomes practically inedible.
 Of course, if you pick one that is brown, don’t try to eat it.

 Puffballs grow in as many types of location as there are species.
-They grow in lawns (loving ovals and sports fields), on straw in our garden (they seem to love the Mugwort patch), at the sides of paths and in woodlands.
+They grow in lawns (loving ovals and sports fields), on straw in our garden (for several years, they seemed to love our Mugwort patch), at the sides of paths and in woodlands.
 I must say that those found in grass taste the best.
-You can see puffballs sometimes pushing up through bitumen and even cement!
-I read once that the growing tips of the hyphae, microscopic though they are, can put out 10 X the pressure that’s in an average car tyre.
-That’s 300 psi!
-WOW!

 Puffballs